popkristina/rag_poc_solution/README.md

 Implement a ranking mechanism to prioritize the most useful results.

 ## 4. Security and Compliance Considerations

-- For the POC: Since the data is public AWS documentation, there are no security or compliance concerns.
+Since the initial dataset is public AWS documentation, there are no security or compliance concerns to its usage.

 ## 5. Evaluation Criteria